Letter From Christy

 India has a unique relationship with the cotton crop: it’s one of the largest producers in the world.
 Yet the cotton seed bank has been drying up, farmers are struggling to pay debts, and farms have become dependent on genetically-modified seeds and chemical fertilizers.

 Recognizing this, we went searching for a partner who was going against the grain and looking to invest in a healthier future for cotton farmers.
-We found Nishanth Chopra, a second-generation textile entrepreneur, who is a like-minded soul: keen to rekindle our connection to nature.
+We found Oshadi Collective founded by a second-generation textile entrepreneur, who is a like-minded soul: keen to rekindle our connection to nature.

 Our Continuous Improvement